zlatozar/c_lang_project/Docs/bibliography.md

 - _"Shell Scripting: Expert Recipes for Linux, Bash, and More"_ by Steve Parker

 ### lex&yacc and compilers
-- _"Introduction to Compiler Construction with Unix"_ by Axel T. Schreiner
+- _"Introduction to Compiler Construction with Unix"_ by Axel T. Schreiner<br/>
 - _"Let's build a compiler"_ by by Jack Crenshaw (free book)  <br/>
   [source code](https://github.com/lotabout/Let-s-build-a-compiler)